motiv-labs/janus/docs/proxy.md

 #### The `preserve_host_header` property

 When proxying, Janus's default behavior is to set the upstream request's Host header to the hostname of the API's `target_url` property.
-The `preserve_host_header` field accepts a boolean flag instructing Kong not to do so.
+The `preserve_host_header` field accepts a boolean flag instructing Janus not to do so.

 For example, when the `preserve_host_header` property is not changed and an API is configured like this: